 - Skull fractures which result from a break in the bone surrounding the brain.

 - A subdural hematoma is when blood builds up between the dura (the lining of the skull) and the brain tissues and often require surgery.

 - An epidural hematoma is when blood builds up between the dura and the skull and also usually requires surgery.

-Our car accident lawyers are very familiar with all of these types of auto accident injuries and more and, therefore, are able to evaluate your case and present your case to the insurance company so that the insurance company knows that we mean business when it comes to getting you the compensation for these injuries that you deserve, and that you are seeking the proper medical treatment so that you can get well following your accident.
+Our Georgia car accident lawyers are very familiar with all of these types of auto accident injuries such as brain and spinal cord injuries and more.
+Therefore, we are able to evaluate your case and present your case to the insurance company so that the insurance company knows that we mean business when it comes to getting you the compensation for these injuries that you deserve, and that you are seeking the proper medical treatment so that you can get well following your accident.